Score plateau: 65

 65 to 79, answered

 This is a classic enabling skill mismatch.
 Your written English is strong, but the Speaking communicative score is suppressed by low Pronunciation and/or Oral Fluency enabling skills.
 These skills only affect Speaking tasks — strong Writing does not compensate.
-Target pronunciation and fluency specifically.
+Target pronunciation and fluency specifically with Speaking practice.

-One mock per week as a diagnostic checkpoint, plus targeted drills on the other 6 days.
+One mock test per week as a diagnostic checkpoint, plus targeted drills on the other 6 days.
 Taking a mock every day is counterproductive — you are testing, not training.
-The mock is the measurement tool; the drills are the training.
+Read how many mock tests before PTE for the ideal cadence.

 Find the enabling skill blocking your 79.